List of Journey band members: 1973–1987

 During early production for the band's ninth studio album Raised on Radio in late 1985, both Valory and Smith left Journey – the former during the second week of recording and Smith after a couple of months.
 Perry initially claimed that the pair left of their own accord, however they later responded in an interview that the frontman had forced them out.
 In later reports, Smith recalled that the band's changing approach to writing and recording had alienated him and Valory, which led to their departures.
 Smith performed drums on three tracks with session bassist Bob Glaub, before the two were replaced for the rest of the album by Larrie Londin and Randy Jackson, respectively.
 For the subsequent touring cycle, Jackson remained on bass and Mike Baird took over on drums, the latter taking over from Atma Anur.

 Partway through the Raised on Radio Tour in February 1987, Perry left Journey.
 The singer cited worsening relations with Schon, as well as the illness and eventual death of his mother during the album's recording, as reasons for his departure.
-The following month, the remaining trio of Schon, Cain and Jackson performed a short instrumental set with drummer Narada Michael Walden at the Bay Area Music Awards, as well as a song with Michael Bolton (on whose upcoming solo album Cain had performed).
-Following the awards show performance, Journey went on hiatus and Schon and Cain went on to form Bad English.
+Journey then went on hiatus and Schon and Cain went on to form Bad English.